-PROCEDURES FOR INVESTIGATION OF BULLYING
+PROCEDURES FOR INVESTIGATING BULLYING

-- 1. The principal or designee shall determine whether the allegations in the report, if proven, would constitute prohibited conduct as defined by policy FFH, including dating violence and harassment or discrimination on the basis of race, color, religion, gender, national origin, or disability.
-If so, the District shall proceed under policy FFH.
-If the allegations could constitute both prohibited conduct and bullying, the investigation under FFH shall include a determination on each type of conduct. - The principal or designee shall notify the parent or guardian of the alleged targeted student within 24 hours after an incident of bullying is reported.
-The parent or guardian of the alleged bully shall be notified within a reasonable amount of time after the incident. - 3.
+- 1. The principal, with the assistance of the Employee Relations Department, shall determine whether the allegations in the report, if proven, would constitute bullying as defined by Board Policy FFI(LOCAL).
+If so, the District shall proceed under FFI(LOCAL). - 2.
+When an allegation of bullying is reported, the principal or designee shall notify the parent or guardian of the alleged victim student within 24 hours after an incident of bullying is reported.
+The parent or guardian of the student alleged to have engaged in the bullying conduct shall be notified within a reasonable amount of time after the alleged incident is reported. - 3.
 The principal or designee shall conduct an appropriate investigation based on the allegations in the report.
-The principal or designee shall promptly take interim action calculated to prevent bullying during the course of an investigation, if appropriate. - 4.
-Absent extenuating circumstances, the investigation should be completed within 10 District business days from the date of the initial report alleging bullying; however, the principal or designee shall take additional time if necessary to complete a thorough investigation. - 5.
+The principal or designee shall promptly take interim action calculated to prevent bullying during the course of an investigation, if appropriate.
+Absent extenuating circumstances, the investigation should be completed within 10 District business days from the date of the initial report alleging bullying; however, the principal or designee shall take additional time if necessary to complete a thorough investigation.
 The principal or designee shall prepare a final written report of the investigation.
-The report shall include a determination of whether bullying occurred and if so, whether the targeted student(s) used reasonable self-defense.
-A copy of the report shall be sent to the superintendent or designee. - 6.
-If an incident of bullying is confirmed, the principal or designee shall within 24 hours notify the parents of the targeted student(s) and of the student who engaged in bullying. - 7.
-If the results of an investigation indicate that bullying occurred, the District shall promptly respond by taking appropriate disciplinary action in accordance with the District's Code of Student Conduct and may take corrective action reasonably calculated to address the conduct. - 8.
-A student who is a target of bullying and who used reasonable self-defense in response to the bullying shall not be subject to disciplinary action. - 9.
+The report shall include a determination of whether bullying occurred and if so, whether the victim student(s) used reasonable self-defense.
+A copy of the report shall be sent to the Superintendent or designee within the Employee Relations Department.
+If an incident of bullying is confirmed, the principal or designee shall notify the parents of the victim student(s) and of the student who engaged in bullying within 24 hours.
+If the results of an investigation indicate that bullying occurred, the District shall promptly respond by taking appropriate disciplinary action in accordance with the District's Code of Student Conduct and may take corrective action reasonably calculated to address the conduct.
+A student who is a victim of bullying and who used reasonable self-defense in response to the bullying shall not be subject to disciplinary - 4.
 In accordance with Tex.
 Educ.
-Code Education Code § 37.001 (b-1), a student who receives special education services may not be disciplined for bullying, harassment, or making hit lists until an ARD committee meeting has been held to review the conduct and to conduct a manifestation determination if the proposed discipline may result in a change in the educational placement. - 10.
-To address a request for a transfer on the basis of bullying, the principal or designee shall refer to FDB for transfer provisions. - 11.
-The principal or designee shall notify the targeted student(s), the student who engaged in bullying, and any students who witnessed the bullying of available counseling options. - 12.
-If the investigation reveals improper conduct that did not rise to the level of prohibited conduct or bullying, the District may take action in accordance with the Code of Student Conduct or any other appropriate corrective action. - 13.
+Code Education Code § 37.001

+- (b-1), a student who receives special education services may not be disciplined for bullying, harassment, or making hit lists until an ARD committee meeting has been held to review the conduct and to conduct a manifestation determination if the proposed discipline may result in a change in the educational placement. - 5.
+To address a request for a transfer on the basis of bullying, the principal or designee shall refer to Board Policy FDB (LOCAL) for transfer provisions. - 6.
+The principal or designee shall notify the victim student(s), the student who engaged in bullying, and any students who witnessed the bullying of available counseling options. - 7.
+If the investigation reveals improper conduct that did not rise to the level of prohibited conduct or bullying, the District may take action in accordance with the Code of Student Conduct or any other appropriate corrective action. - 8.
 To the greatest extent possible, the District shall respect the privacy of the complainant, persons against whom a report is filed, and witnesses.
-Limited disclosures may be necessary in order to conduct a thorough investigation. - 14.
-A student who is dissatisfied with the outcome of the investigation may appeal through FNG(LOCAL), beginning at the appropriate level. - 15.
+Limited disclosures may be necessary in order to conduct a thorough investigation. - 9.
+A student who is dissatisfied with the outcome of the investigation may appeal through FNG(LOCAL), beginning at the appropriate level. - 10.
 Retention of records shall be in accordance with CPC(LOCAL).